Monica0807/Monica24.ucl/_pages/about.md

 Welcome to the academic website of **Cuitian Peng**.
 I obtained my master's degree from the [University of Chinese Academic of Sciences](https://www.ucas.ac.cn/) in July 2024 and previously earned my B.S. degree from [Zhongkai University of Agriculture and Engineering](https://m.zhku.edu.cn/) in 2021.
 My research focuses on **Big Data Analysis, Spatial Transcriptomics, Single Cell Transcriptomics, Genomics, Neurodegenerative Diseases,** and **Retina Diseases**.

-This site is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on [GitHub Pages](https://pages.github.com), providing a platform for sharing my research, publications, projects, and more.
-You can explore my works through the links below.

 ## Research Experience